RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 \subsection{Nonlinear Functions}

+The nonlinear functions are an important component of the RNN cells and are used for output activation.
 RNNFast uses hardware acceleration for the sigmoid and tanh nonlinear functions.
 The hardware is included in each Aggregation Unit (Figure \ref{Fig.:sublstm}).
 We propose an area efficient approximate logic function-based unit implemented using DWM for the nonlinear functions.

 The approximation has been proposed by prior work \cite{tommiska_cdt2003} as an alternative to the standard sigmoid follows Equation \ref{approx_sig_eq}:

 This approximation has the advantage of being easier to implement in hardware.
 As Equation \ref{approx_sig_eq} shows, the hardware has to support division by $2^n$ numbers.
 This can be implemented using shift operations which are a feature of racetrack memories.
 The tanh approximation function can be computed from the sigmoid function through two multiplications and a subtraction.
 Note that $\hat{z} = z + \mid(z)\mid$, where $(z)$ is the integer part of $z$.